Kevin Holtz

-Kevin Holtz (born 6 March 1993) is a Luxembourgian footballer who plays as a midfielder for Progrès Niederkorn and the Luxembourg national team.
+Kevin Holtz (born 6 March 1993) is a former Luxembourgish footballer who played as a midfielder and was capped by the Luxembourg national team.

 Club career

 On 18 December 2021, he was loaned to FC Atert Bissen for 6 months.

 International career

 Holtz made his international debut for Luxembourg on 2 June 2019 in a friendly match against Madagascar, which finished as a 3–3 draw.

 Personal life

 Holtz's father, Luc, is a former Luxembourg international footballer and the manager of the Luxembourg national team.